 How does Doppler ultrasound work?

 If the structure is moving then the echo comes back at a slightly different frequency (called the Doppler effect).
 This difference in frequency can be used to measure the speed of movement.
 Blood moving in an artery or vein causes small echoes and these are used to measure the speed of movement of the blood cells.
 The sound waves may be amplified though speakers.
-This allows the practitioner to listen to the flow of blood cells to determine whether or not there is normal flow (for example, listening to the flow of blood through the heart of a baby during a routine antenatal check-up, or damaged veins or arteries following an injury).
-The sound waves may also be converted to colour pictures on a screen so that flow can be seen through the arteries or veins (colour Doppler), or on a graph showing changes in velocity.
+This allows the practitioner to listen to the flow of blood cells to determine whether or not there is normal flow.
+For example, listening to the flow of blood through the heart of a baby during a routine antenatal check-up.
+The sound waves may also be converted to colour pictures on a screen so that flow can be seen through the arteries or veins (colour Doppler).
+They may also be plotted on a graph showing changes in speed and direction (velocity).

 - To listen to the heartbeat of an unborn baby (fetus) during pregnancy.